deepakshrma/deno-by-example/website/advance_jq.md

 };
 ```

 Here i am using `RegExp.exec`[more](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/exec) method to parse the key and extract tokens.
-This is very rough sample what JQ can do.
+This is a very rough sample of what JQ can do.
 So `safeEvel` code is also small 😁.

 **How this method works:**